 These pumpkin shaped chocolate truffles are the perfect treat for your Halloween or Thanksgiving dessert table.

 Halloween is such a fun time of the year to make and decorate themed desserts for the holiday or a party table.
-The look of the sweet treats just seems to put everyone in a party mood!
+It’s also time for carving pumpkins and we need a little snack for the occasion!

-Whip up a Halloween treat with these pumpkin shaped chocolate truffles.
+Whip up a Halloween treat with these pumpkin shaped chocolate truffles

-I love all of Regina’s chocolate dessert ideas.
-They are flavorful and so much fun.
-She has a knack for making them look festive too.
 The truffles are bite sized and make the perfect snack.
 I love the sugar crystals on the top.
-They really add a delightful presentation.

 Would you like a reminder of the recipe for these pumpkin shaped truffles?
-Just pin this image to one of your Pinterest Halloween boards so that you can easily find it later.
+Just pin this image to one of your Pinterest Halloween boards so that you can easily find it later.These pumpkin shaped truffles are sure to put everyone in a festive mood.
+Watch them disappear from your Halloween party table.

 Pumpkin Shaped Chocolate Truffles